Agora-wireless/Agora/README.md

 * Agora has been tested with real RRU with up to 64 antennas and up to 8 UEs.
 The RRU and UE devices are available from [Skylark Wireless](https://skylarkwireless.com).

-Before contributing, please go over CONTRIBUTING.md
+Before contributing, please go over [CONTRIBUTING.md](CONTRIBUTING.md)

-\lin{Please add a link to the md file above}

 ## Requirements for building Agora
 Agora can be built with the following setup.